 The purpose of a high-low agreement is the same as any other settlement. the parties want to limit risk, forgoing the possibility of a better outcome.
-Our clients have agreed to dozens of high-low agreements over the years because they want a guaranteed result and are willing to give up significant upside for that security.
-Are high-low agreements a good idea?
+Our clients have agreed to dozens of high-low agreements over the years because they want a guaranteed result and will give up a significant upside for that security.
+Are high-low agreements an excellent idea?
 It really depends on the case.

 If there is a dispute, a high-low agreement is a contract.
-In Maryland, this means courts are going to be loathe to allow the introduction of extrinsic evidence.
+In Maryland, this means courts will be loath to allow the introduction of extrinsic evidence.
 So it is critical to document the essential ingredients of the agreement.

 Back to the Case

-So, getting back to the case, the jury found in favor the doctor, finding that he did not breach the standard of care and that appellee had obtained appellant’s informed consent for the surgery.
+So, getting back to the case, the jury found in favor of the doctor, finding that he did not breach the standard of care and that appellee had got the appellant’s informed consent for the surgery.
 The jury also found that the Plaintiff was contributorily negligent.
-From the adverse verdict, appellant, pro se, filed a motion for a new trial, and in spite of the agreement, a notice of appeal.
-In the motion for a new trial, appellant claimed that the jury should have been permitted to review witness depositions, as had been requested, and that the court erred in its instruction to the jury.
+From the adverse verdict, appellant, pro se, moved for a new trial, and despite the agreement, a notice of appeal.
+In the motion for a new trial, the appellant claimed that the court should have permitted the jury to review witness depositions, as requested, and that the court erred in its instruction to the jury.
 Baltimore County Circuit Court Judge Ruth Jakubowski denied the motion.
 Plaintiff proceeded with the appeal.
 The opinion does not mention what instructions to the jury were at issue.
-But at least with respect to the issue of whether the jurors should have been given the deposition transcripts, the Plaintiff had absolutely no chance on appeal.
+But at least regarding whether the jurors should have received the deposition transcripts, the Plaintiff had absolutely no chance on appeal.
 Maryland law is well settled on this point.

-While the appeal was pending before the Maryland Court of Special Appeals, the insurance carrier, Princeton Insurance Company, offered to settle the case for $250,000 if the Plaintiff would drop the appeal.
-This was actually pretty generous if you ask me.
+While the appeal was pending before the Maryland Court of Special Appeals, the insurance carrier, Princeton Insurance Company, offered to settle for $250,000 if the Plaintiff would drop the appeal.
+This was generous if you ask me.
 After the appeal failed, she again sought to enforce the judgment.
-But the trial court found that the Plaintiff had materially breached the high-low agreement and, accordingly, permitted the insurer to rescind the agreement.
+But the trial court found that the Plaintiff had materially breached the high-low agreement and permitted the insurer to rescind the agreement.

-On appeal, the Plaintiff abandoned the argument that no appeal was permitted from the jury’s verdict.
+On appeal, the Plaintiff abandoned the argument that the jury’s verdict permitted no appeal.
 Instead, Plaintiff argued that her breach was not a material breach of the contract.
-Accordingly, she argued that the doctor’s insurance company was merely entitled to damages.
+She argued that the doctor’s insurance company was merely entitled to damages.
 The Court of Special Appeals disagreed, holding that after the jury returned its verdict, Plaintiff remained obligated to abide by her promise not to appeal.
 Plaintiff’s repudiation of the Agreement left the doctor free to pursue the remedy of rescission.
 So the plaintiff walks away from $250,000.